How to Remove a Director from a Company in Singapore

 - When the director has been convicted for 3 or more document filing-related offences under the CA within a period of 5 years;

-- When the director has 3 or more High Court orders made against him compelling the immediate inspection of the company’s registers, minute books or documents under section 399 of the CA, or the requirement to make returns under section 13 of the CA, within a period of 5 years; or
+- When the director has 3 or more orders from the General Division of the High Court made against him compelling the immediate inspection of the company’s registers, minute books or documents under section 399 of the CA, or the requirement to make returns under section 13 of the CA, within a period of 5 years; or

 - When the director has 3 or more of his companies struck off the register by ACRA within a period of 5 years (starting from after the date on which the third company is struck off).